11 Ways to love and embrace uncertainty

 We all do things to try stay safe and we are constantly scrambling to feel safe and certain.
 We check and recheck, we procrastinate on making decisions, we ask others for reassurance or we avoid things altogether.
 This is because we have tried to predict the future and have somehow thought about all that could go wrong.
 What about all that could go right?
 Get into the habit of doing a risk assessment (for example – jumping off a tall building is probably not a good idea) but then get on with it.
 Get back to living and stop overthinking every possible catastrophe.

 There are a few affirmations that I like to repeat to myself.
 They keep me from allowing my fears to overtake me.

 I often tell myself, “No matter what comes my way I will find a way to deal with it”.
 You could tell yourself something like this too.
 Remind yourself of your resilience and how far you have come.
 Find a few phrases that provide you with comfort and help you to feel safe.
 It could be a famous quote you love or something your parents told you when you were young.
 As long as it provides some comfort and helps you to connect with your inner strength, use it.

 We spend our lives chasing certainty instead of just accepting that uncertainty is something we all need to live with.
 Resisting uncertainty is wasted energy.
 Instead use uncertainty to your advantage.
 Learn to love the angle of surprise.
 The adventure of life awaits you.

 No one can live a life with 100% certainty.
-You can change your attitude towards uncertainty.
+You can change your attitude and embrace uncertainty.
 When we avoid trying out things because we fear failure, rejection etc, we never get to reality test our thinking and the fearful thoughts will continue to control us.
 When we approach and try things out, even if things don’t always turn out as you’d like, the experience will teach you that you actually cope.
 The world doesn’t come to an end and this is what you need to build your confidence.
 It increases your sense of “self efficacy“.